 Revealing income and expenses

-When a broker interviews an agent, the agent needs to be supplied with information on the income and expenses they are likely to experience while employed under the broker.
+The broker interviewing a prospective hire needs to provide the prospect with an income and expense sheet and review its contents for amounts they are likely to experience while employed at the broker’s office.
 [See RPI e-book Real Estate Practice Chapter 2]

-To assist the agent in an analysis of potential earnings, an agent prepares an income and expense data sheet.
-The agent enters the approximations made by the broker for the various expenses a typical agent experiences during their first year with the brokerage office.
+To assist the agent in an analysis of potential earnings using an income and expense data sheet, the agent enters the approximations made by the broker for the various expenses a typical agent experiences during their first year with the brokerage office.
 [See RPI Form 504]

 The income data the agent needs to collect includes: